johnko/dtfc/README.md

 Decentralized/distributed storage          | Kind of.
 There is no central store because each node will have a copy of that file once they perform a successful GET.
 Akin to RAID1 mirror, but not to RAID5 span.
 Decentralized/distributed transfers        | Kind of.
 Nodes can pull from any peers in their peerlist.
 Chunked data transfers from multiple hosts | No.
-Security?                                  | Bad alone, plain/clear text HTTP.
+Secure?                                    | No, plain/clear text HTTP.
 Suggest to use SSL/TLS reverse proxy.
 Optimal use                                | Good for medium files.
 Limitations                                | Not the best for large files (interruption of HTTP will stop transfer).
 URL based on sha512 of file contents.